sanaka333/syllabus-to-calendar/README.md

    - A library such as `pdf-parse` converts this binary into raw text.
    - The extracted text is then cleaned by removing unnecessary whitespace, line breaks, and formatting artifacts to prepare it for LLM processing.

-3) LLM Processing
+3) LLM Processing:
    - The cleaned syllabus text is sent to a Large Language Model (OpenAI/Claude).
    - The LLM analyzes the content and generates structured output that looks like JSON.
    - This output includes key fields such as dates, titles, and descriptions of assignments or exams.
    - However, the LLM usually returns this data as a raw string rather than an actual JSON object.

-4) JSON Parsing and Response
+4) JSON Parsing and Response:
    - The backend takes the raw string returned by the LLM and parses it into a valid JSON object using `JSON.parse()`.
    - Once parsed, the backend can directly access fields like `date`, `title`, and `description` without extra text processing.
    - This JSON object is then sent back to the frontend as the response, where it can be displayed or used for further features.

-5) Testing
+5) Testing:
-   Two sample syllabus files (`Dawson-Syllabus-Fall-2024.pdf` and `Syllabus-1950.pdf`) are included in the `test-files/` folder.
+   - Two sample syllabus files (`Dawson-Syllabus-Fall-2024.pdf` and `Syllabus-1950.pdf`) are included in the `test-files/` folder.
-   These files are provided to demonstrate the upload, extraction, and conversion workflow without requiring users to supply their own syllabus immediately.
+   - These files are provided to demonstrate the upload, extraction, and conversion workflow without requiring users to supply their own syllabus immediately.